mrjones2014/BlazorCMS/README.md

 }
 ```

 Now we'll need to add client-side services to use our API.
 Create your services in a `Services` directory.
+The services will provide

-> **(KOSER)** - Consider adding an explanation of what these services classes do.
+an interface on the client to interact with our server API that we created by building a controller for each of our entities.

 `Service.cs`
 ```c#